maziesmith/2019-04-c-sharp-labs/LabWork.md

 ## Codewars

 In any spare time, level up with Code Wars.
 Let this be an excellent teacher for your raw C# learning as the beauty of this website is that once you have `cracked` a solution then all of the other ways that other people have `cracked` it will become visible to you, so you can learn from other programmers.

+## GitHub Lab

+Please can you run the following

+Create GitHub repo 'username-test'

+Add visual studio .gitignore

+Add licence

+Add README

+git clone to local computer  (( C:\ is good place to keep these repos))

+Create 2 files to add

+Create folder also and add one test file in it

+Push to github : check all working

+### GitHub Lab : Creating Dev And Feature Branches

+locally : create branch 'dev' and also 'feature-new-styling' branch

+	git branch dev

+	git branch feature-new-styling

+### GitHub Lab : Creating A Pull Request From Feature To Dev

+On master branch and add philanderson888 as a collaborator and create a rule that at least one collaborator must approve pull requests to master branch

+checkout to feature branch `git checkout feature-01`

+Create some changes on the feature branch.
+Push changes to GitHub.
+Online now create a pull request to pull from Feature to Dev branch.
+Pull this yourself.

+checkout to dev branch locally `git-checkout-dev`

+pull down new changes `git pull`

+### GitHub Lab : Pulling From Feature To Dev To Master Branch

+repeat the above process ie make changes in feature branch and pull to dev branch.
+Then create a pull request from dev to master branch and get philanderson888 to approve changes

 ## SQL Lab Work